smmalik98/Data-Visualization-IS445-/_projects/1_Vega_lite_project1.md

 </div>

-## Drag and Select Bars on 1st Area Plot to Interact With the rest 3 charts
+## DASHBOARD 1: Drag and Select Bars on 1st Area Plot to Interact With the rest 3 charts

-DASHBOARD 1

 This dashboard gives the user an idea on how the chicago crashes vary with the age, gender and time of the year.
 This dashboard has 4 interactive charts in it:
 1. Area chart - Age of people involved in crash